limac246/brainActivity2024/README.md

 Since we are ultimately solving a classification problem, we considered the following natural classification models: Naive Bayes, Logistic regression, Random forest, XGBoost classifier, and CatBoost classifier.

-1) **Baseline:** Our baseline model outputs the constant distribution [p0, p1, p2, p3, p4, p5], where
-p0 = percentage of Seizure votes in the training set, p1 = percentage of LPD votes in the training set, p2 = percentage of GPD votes in the training set, p3 = percentage of LRDA votes in the training set, p4 = percentage of GRDA votes in the training set, and p5 = percentage of Other votes in the training set.
+But first, a natural baseline model is to assign to each class simply the proportion of the data points in the training set with that class as the expert consensus.
+Namely, the baseline assigns to each data point the constant distribution [p0, p1, p2, p3, p4, p5] where p0 = percentage of Seizure votes in the training set, etc.

+For each of the other models, we trained them on various combinations...

+1) **Baseline:**

 The KL-divergence is ...